Dorcas Affo-Toffey: Parliamentary bid

 Affo-Toffey was elected as the National Democratic Congress parliamentary candidate for the Jomoro Constituency in August 2019.
-She got 1,324 votes representing 87.4% whilst the other two candidates Akatia Kwaidoo, Nda Blay Armah polled 188 representing 12.4%, 4 representing 0.2% respectively.
+She got 1,324 votes (87.4%) whilst the other two candidates Akatia Kwaidoo receiving 188 votes (12.4%), and Nda Blay Armah receiving 4 votes (0.2%).

-Affo-Toffey won the 2020 parliamentary elections for Jomoro Constituency after polling 24,356 votes representing 55.5% against the incumbent member of parliament Paul Essien of the New Patriotic Party who had 19,889 votes representing 44.95%.
+Affo-Toffey won the 2020 parliamentary elections for Jomoro Constituency after receiving 24,356 votes representing 55.5% against the incumbent member of parliament Paul Essien of the New Patriotic Party who had 19,889 votes (44.95%).
 Since 7 January 2021, she has been one of the 40 women and the only one from the Western Region representing their respective constituencies in the 8th Parliament.